o-jasper/o-jasper-luakit-stuff/readme.md

   form manually.

   Github doesnt seem to have the login form on every page.

+* If it fails, get at least the name filled in.

 * Doesnt look like `pass ls ..` stdout is meant for use?
 A safe approach to stdout there would be usefull.